6 Great Winter Mountain Bike Rides around Bishop

 Here’s the plan.
 Head east out of Bishop on Highway 168 toward Aspendell.
 Drive 14.5 miles and just when you see the lake and parking lot down to your left … slow down! … and look to your right for a dirt road heading up onto the moraine.
 Turn right and follow the road for about 500 feet and park in the clearing to your right.

-Pile out of the car, make sure to give the keys to your designated driver, off load your bikes, hop on and get cycling up the road as it continues up the moraine beyond the clearing.
-It’ll be a leg and lung buster of a warm up, but oh the fun you’ll have on the way down!
+Pile out of the car, hand the keys to your designated driver, offload your bikes, and start cycling up the road as it continues up the moraine beyond the clearing.
+The climb is a real leg and lung buster, but the fun waiting on the downhill is well worth it.

-Here’s an alternate plan if the snow is too deep.
-Hop onto the trail at either of the pipeline access points along Highway 168.
-Ride up the road alongside the pipeline then head up onto the moraine crest and follow the route from there.
+If the snow is too deep, you can start at one of the pipeline access points along Highway 168.
+Ride up the road alongside the pipeline, then head up onto the moraine crest and follow the main route from there.

-Please be careful when crossing Highway 168 to take the last leg of the trail down the sandy canyon (this is the really sandy bit – whoo hoo!) to end at the junction of Highway 168 and E. Bishop Creek Road.
-This is where you’ll see the Bishop Creek Battleground Historical Landmark and you can learn more about it here. http://bit.ly/1TzI2hN
+Be careful when crossing Highway 168 to reach the last leg of the trail, which goes down a sandy canyon.
+This is the really sandy section, perfect for sliding and speed – whoo hoo!
+The ride ends at the junction of Highway 168 and E. Bishop Creek Road.

 Owens River Meander

 Take a leisurely bike ride along the banks of the Owens River.
-In summer this life-giving river creates a verdant path in a hot and arid landscape that nourishes the fauna and flora of the high desert.
-In winter it offers a reprieve from the chilly mountaintops and blustery canyons that flank this expansive valley.
+In summer, this life-giving river creates a verdant path through a hot and arid landscape, nourishing the flora and fauna of the high desert.
+In winter, it offers a welcome reprieve from the chilly mountaintops and blustery canyons that flank the expansive valley.

-Perhaps you know that fishing is allowed year-round along the 40 river-miles from Pleasant Valley Dam to Tinemaha Reservoir.
-But do you know that it also has miles of undulating trail and track along its banks that’s just perfect for bike riding?
+Many people know that fishing is allowed year-round along the 40 river-miles from Pleasant Valley Dam to Tinemaha Reservoir, but fewer know that this stretch also has miles of undulating trails and tracks along the riverbanks that are perfect for bike riding.

-Between the 2.5 miles of straight line distance between Poleta Rd (East Line St) and Warm Springs Rd is a sinuous section of the river where a bike ride on a typical winter day in Bishop is simply stunning.
+Between Poleta Road (East Line Street) and Warm Springs Road, a 2.5-mile stretch of the river winds sinuously through the valley.
+On a typical winter day in Bishop, a bike ride along this section is simply stunning.

-This is the ride I take as a relaxation ride, or when I have family or friends visiting who don’t care to exert themselves quite so much.
-There’s not much elevation change so it is a pleasant ride and fun for the whole family.
-Everyone should have a reasonable level of fitness and basic bike handling skills, as it can get a little energetic in places.
-Fat bikes make this route a really easy ride and a mountain bike will provide a bit of a workout.
+This ride is ideal as a relaxation ride or when hosting family or friends who prefer a gentler experience.
+There’s minimal elevation change, making it a pleasant and fun ride for the whole family.
+Riders should have a reasonable level of fitness and basic bike-handling skills, as the trail can get a little energetic in spots.
+Fat bikes make this route easy, while a regular mountain bike will provide a bit more of a workout.

-This route has diverse terrain – soft sand, short grass, hard-packed dirt, paved road and a sand dune!
-It also skirts the beautiful Buckley Ponds where there are places to stop and rest and enjoy a snack.
-See red tail hawks soar above the plain and great blue herons rise languidly from the tall reeds along the banks.
+The route offers diverse terrain, including soft sand, short grass, hard-packed dirt, paved road, and even a sand dune.
+It skirts the beautiful Buckley Ponds, providing scenic spots to stop, rest, and enjoy a snack.
+Keep an eye out for red-tailed hawks soaring above the plain and great blue herons rising lazily from the tall reeds along the banks.

 Starlite Loop